-After all, customer expectations are only increasing: More than 60% now say their service standards are higher than ever.
+Customer expectations are only increasing place even more of a burden on your customer relations strategy: More than 60% now say their service standards are higher than ever.
 Plus, one string of bad interactions with your business will drive more than three-quarters of consumers away.

 Combine that with dwindling human attention spans and limited resources amid today’s budget constraints, and it can all make the task of satisfying customers (nevermind delighting them) feel truly daunting —especially for small teams who are often trying to do a lot with a little.